SlyCodePanda/AdvancedPython-Udemy/SocketProgramming/Notes.md

  <b>IP Address</b> : A way of identifying destinations and origins when sending data across a network, similar to a street address.<br>

  ## TCP vs UDP
+<b>TCP</b> is a transport layer protocol and is used to create a connection between remote computers by transporting and ensuring the delivery of messages<br>
+over supporting networks and the internet.</br>
+For faster and security compromised connections we use UDP.<br>
+<b>UDP</b> does not need an ACK signal (Acknowledgment signal) in many cases.
+Speed is considered more important that security.<br>
+So UDP compromises on security but is far faster than TCP.
+It is an unreliable service which does not guarantee delivery and no protection.<br>
+It does not retransmit lost packets like TCP does.
+Good for real-time performance.<br>